USE CHINESE FILM CLASSICS RESOURCES IN YOUR COURSES!

-The Chinese Film Classics website is a free resource for educators and students of cinema, history, culture, and language.
+The Chinese Film Classics website offers free resources for educators and students of cinema, history, culture, and language.
 Here are a few ideas on how to make the most of it for your own purposes.

 A FULL COURSE ON EARLY CHINESE CINEMA

-Films, video lectures, essays, image galleries, bibliographies and other resources can also be used selectively based on interests and curricular needs.
+Films, video lectures, essays, image galleries, bibliographies and other resources can be used selectively based on interests and curricular needs.
+These self-study modules also free up more classroom time for group discussions and activities.
+Examples:

 THEMES AND TOPICS